 - Now that you know how much you and your dining companions are planning to spend, you can visit the City of Toronto Summerlicious website where the Summerlicious menus are posted (check back closer to July for a full list).
 Note that many restaurants won't be able to do any substitutions during Summerlicious, so it's important everyone agrees on an appealing menu.

-- There are helpful icons on the site to let you know which restaurants have vegetarian or vegan options, gluten-free choices, and which are wheelchair accessible.
+- There are helpful icons on the site to let you know which restaurants have vegetarian or vegan options, gluten-free choices, seasonal menus and which are wheelchair accessible.

 - Make the Call

 - Call the restaurant you're interested in directly, using the number provided with the online menu.
 Be sure to specifically mention that you want to make a "Summerlicious reservation", and don't forget to double-check any details that are important to your group such as the gratuity policy, allergy information or dress code.

 - Summerlicious reservations usually become available in June, approximately a month before the event starts.
 It's also possible to make reservations online at most participating restaurants.

 - If you won't be able to make it to the restaurant, you should try to give at least 48 hours notice to cancel.
 This will allow another group of diners to enjoy the Summerlicious experience.

 - Enjoy!
 This is a great chance to delve into Toronto's thriving food scene.